WebOfTrustInfo/rwot8-barcelona/draft-documents/peer-DID-method-spec-report.md

 - Indy HIPE message protocol is referenced - with the desire to be as close to JWE "as possible"

+## Comments on the Spec
+- The language of the abstract is "marketing speak".
+I would suggest changing it to state just the intent.
+  - "The method is cheap, fast, scalable, and secure" -> "The method is **supposed to be** cheap, fast, scalable, and secure"
+- [Section 2.1](https://dhh1128.github.io/peer-did-method-spec/index.html#namestring) links to a non-existing section "cross-registration" at the end
+- [Section 2.3](https://dhh1128.github.io/peer-did-method-spec/index.html#namespace-specific-identifier-nsi) could be better structured with subsections maybe.
+E.g. for `keyfmtstring` and `idstring`
+- [Section 3.4](https://dhh1128.github.io/peer-did-method-spec/index.html#cooperative-synchronization) contains a lot of prose, which doesn't fit the structure of the rest of the document.
+Also it is not clear, what is meant by "The significance of the error situation described above, ..."

 # Next Steps